dask/dask/docs/source/bytes.rst

 These functions dispatch to other functions that handle different storage backends, like S3 and HDFS.
-These storage backends register themselves with protocols and so are called whenever the path is prepended with a string like the following::
+These storage backends register themselves with protocols, and so are called whenever the path is prepended with a string like the following::

    s3://bucket/keys-*.csv

-The various back-ends accept optional extra keywords, detailing authentication and other parameters, see :doc:`remote data services <remote-data-services>`
+The various back-ends accept optional extra keywords, detailing authentication and other parameters, see :doc:`remote data services <remote-data-services>`.

 Compression
 -----------